plexoio/morada/README.md

 #### Footer

 At the final part of the index.htm, we have our Footer.
 This footer is a bit different from the other pages; it has CTAs to social media.
 Users can also find them on the contact.html page.
 It also features the primary color of the project.
+However, it is also sticky.

 ![footer](https://github.com/plexoio/morada/blob/main/documentation/assets/img/footer.png)